 “Go all in and own it.
 If you’re going to do a print ad, do a big one.” – Dr. John Highsmith

 Practice: March Family Dental Care, Dr. Peter March

 The Story: Dr. Peter March wished to increase new patients numbers in anticipation of his son (Dr. Edmund March) graduating dental school and joining the practice.
 They were doing dental marketing mostly on their own but had the foundation set with a dental website, signage, logo, and print materials.

 Advice for Other Dentists: “Good marketing is not cheap.
 We went from spending about 1% of our revenue to 4% on marketing.
 Our results have been pretty spectacular.
 Before doing any marketing with Golden Proportions Marketing, our monthly new patients averaged about 18.
 A year and a half later we are consistently hitting 35-40 a month.
 We’ve even had a month over 50 new patients.
-We’ve used their phone call tracking software so we know what kind of marketing is working.
-In the beginning, we tried some newspaper ads and we were getting zero calls from those, so Alison and her team quickly had us go to a dental postcard campaign that has paid nice dividends.
+We’ve used their dental call tracking software so we know what kind of marketing is working.
+In the beginning, we tried some newspaper ads and we were getting zero calls from those, so Alison and her team quickly had us go to a dental direct mail campaign that has paid nice dividends.
 And it’s tough for us to get new patients as we are completely fee-for-service.
 We are not members of any PPOs or Medicaid, so we have a more limited pool of patients to work with.
 We are on track to have a 25% increase in collections in just 3 years.”

 “Good marketing is not cheap.” – Dr. Peter March

 Practice: Foster Dental Care

 Area of Focus: Family, Cosmetic & Sedation Dentistry